Name Teardown: Why Sonos Is a Perfect Brand Name

 - Sonnet: Artistry and composition

-- Resonance: Audio term suggesting quality
+- Resonance: Audio quality

-Stress Pattern and Rhythm
+Stress pattern and rhythm

 - TA-ble